jordandraper/CS-Resources/Tech Interview Tips & Strategies.md

     - This method may not work for small startups.
     - This method is more effective for full-time jobs than internships.

+6. If LinkedIn isn't working
+    - Use hunter.io to find work emails of recruiters or other professionals to send cold emails.
 ### Resume Guide
 - Avoid generic resume templates like Indeed's; make your resume unique.
 - Keep your resume to one page, especially with less than 5 years or 20+ years of experience.